BC-STV: Summary of system mechanics

 Since Confederation with Canada in 1871, British Columbia had a system of primarily single-member electoral districts with some multi-member districts, with each voter casting as many votes as there were open seats on an unranked ballot.
-This voting method was used except for during two elections in the 1950s, when BC adopted instant run-off voting.
-The 17 multi-member ridings were eliminated in 1988.
+This mixture of first-past-the-post and block voting was used until 1988, except for during two elections in the 1950s, when BC adopted instant-runoff voting.
+The 17 multi-member ridings were eliminated in 1988, first-past-the-post being used for all seats thereafter.

 Unlike the fully single-member system in place since 1988, STV groups all legislative seats regionally into multiple-member electoral districts.
 This is done so that seats in the region can be allocated in a way that reflects the distribution of votes among the electorate.
-For example, Richmond and Delta's five existing constituencies would be combined into one electoral district which would produce five winners, proportional to the votes in the multi-member district.
+For example, Richmond and Delta's five existing constituencies would be combined into one electoral district that would produce five winners, proportional to the votes in the multi-member district.
 It is very unlikely that all would be from the same party, in contrast to the situation in the 1996 election, when all five of these seats were won by the same political party.

 Political parties may nominate as many candidates in an electoral district as there are available seats, although experience with STV elsewhere (and all elections in general) suggests that not all will do so.
 For instance, in Ireland where five or more parties run candidates, a five-seat district would typically have about 10 or 15 candidates.
 Major parties will typically nominate more candidates in a district than will minor parties, as they will be hopeful of electing a larger number of MLAs.